wmde/fundraising-banners/docs/Page.md

 ikipedia.org provides the global `mw` JavaScript object.
 For PageOrg we wrap the object in a `MediaWiki` interface and use it for things like:

 * Discovering which skin the user has active.
-* Discovering the current namespace of the page the banner is being showed on.
+* Discovering the current namespace of the page the banner is being shown on.
 * Notifying Central Notice that a user has seen or interacted with a banner.
 * Tracking events with Wikipedia's tracking tools.